May Lawn & Landscape Tips

 Oakleaf Hydrangeas will start gracing the landscape with their white blooms this month.

-Spider Mites – When it comes to Insect and Disease you always have to be on the lookout.
-Typically, we are on the watch for spider mites, the Twospotted Spider Mite, in the summer when conditions are hot and dry.
-But there is also the Spruce Spider Mite that is active in the spring and fall.
+Spider Mites – During the summer months when it is hot and dry, we are on the watch for spider mites, the Two-spotted Spider Mite.
+But, there is also the Spruce Spider Mite that is active in the spring and fall.
 They can be found on spruce, pines, junipers and arborvitae.
 It can cause considerable damage early in the season before we are even thinking about spider mites.
 The first indication of the Spruce Spider Mite damage is off-green color needles.
 Spider mites are not controlled by normal insecticides.
-If trying to control them yourself, you must use a product labeled as a miticide.
+If you try to control them yourself, you must use a product labeled as a miticide.
 Insecticides will not control spider mites.

 The first indication of Spruce Spider Mite damage is an off-green color on your spruce, pine, juniper or arborvitae.